dozie2022/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that adds execute permission to all subdirectories of the current directory
+Script that creates a directory